Berymuch/Streamer.Bot/Chat Commands List.md

 Command | Description
 ------ | ------
-!headpat [name] \n !hp [name] | Headpat a targeted user in chat, and on-screen.
+!headpat [name] & !hp [name] | Headpat a targeted user in chat, and on-screen.
-!hornyjail [name] \n !hj [name]| Put targeted user in chat into the horny jail, with on-screen animation.
+!hornyjail [name] & !hj [name]| Put targeted user in chat into the horny jail, with on-screen animation.
-!quoteadd [text] \n !qa [text] | [text] will be added as the newest available quote.
+!quoteadd [text] & !qa [text] | [text] will be added as the newest available quote.
-!wolfkisser [name] \n !wk [name] | Give a wolfish kiss to a targeted user in chat, and on-screen.
+!wolfkisser [name] & !wk [name] | Give a wolfish kiss to a targeted user in chat, and on-screen.
-!hatchange [message] \n !hc | Put a hat on Berymuch's model (only works on wolf Bery and werebery) if there is none, as well as change the text displayed on the hat.
+!hatchange [message] & !hc | Put a hat on Berymuch's model (only works on wolf Bery and werebery) if there is none, as well as change the text displayed on the hat.
 @Botymuch | Mention @Botymuch to use the current message as a GPT request, and @Botymuch will (probably) respond back with an answer.

 ***